llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/use-after-move.rst

 from).
 Therefore, an object of these classes will only be considered to be used if it is dereferenced, i.e. if ``operator*``, ``operator->`` or ``operator[]`` (in the case of ``std::unique_ptr<T []>``) is called on it.
-This behavior can be overridden with the option :option:`IgnoreNonDerefSmartPtrs`.
+This behavior can be overridden with the option :option:`AllowMovedSmartPtrUse`.

 If multiple uses occur after a move, only the first of these is flagged.